 Authors & Events

-KENNETH WHYTE is the author of The Uncrowned King: The Sensational Rise of William Randolph Hearst, a Washington Post and Toronto Globe and Mail Book of the Year, and a nominee for four major Canadian book awards.
-He is a publishing and telecommunications executive and chairman of the Donner Canada Foundation.
+KENNETH WHYTE is the author of Hoover: An Extraordinary Life in Extraordinary Times, which was a finalist for the National Book Critics Circle Award, and The Uncrowned King: The Sensational Rise of William Randolph Hearst, a Washington Post and Toronto Globe and Mail Book of the Year, and a nominee for four major Canadian book awards.
+He is a publishing and telecommunications executive and chairman of the Donner Canadian Foundation.
 He was formerly editor in chief of Maclean’s magazine, editor of the monthly Saturday Night magazine, and founding editor of the National Post.
 He lives in Toronto.

 We got the chance to speak with Kenneth Whyte, author of Hoover – a remarkable biography that details Herbert Hoover’s extraordinary life.
 Read on to learn about Kenneth’s inspiration for writing this book, his writing advice, and what he believes today’s leaders can learn from Hoover.
 And, of course, be sure to check out his compelling biography to educate yourself on an important man who helped to shape this country in spite of hardship.